findkit/findkit/packages/docs/docs/ui/advanced/routing.md

-By default FindkitUI saves the current search terms and the possible group to the URL Query String using the browser History API so user can come back to the search search using the back button and keep the search terms after a page refresh.
+By default FindkitUI saves the current search terms and the possible group to the URL Query String using the browser History API so user can come back to the search results using the back button and keep the search terms after a page refresh.

 Unfortunately not all frameworks play well with the query string modification.